UMN-LATIS/elevator/documentation/docs.md

 ### Instance ###

 An instance can be thought of as a "site" or a catalog.
-Instances are completely separate silos - data from one instance isn't shared with other instances.
+Instances are completely separate silos - data from one instance isn't visible to other instances.
 Instances can be customized for particular groups, and are responsible for their own costs (Amazon storage fees).

 ### Assets ###